 - If people see their friends purchase/review something on social media, they are more likely to make a purchase (this is called ‘social proof’);

-- Links to your EKM online shop on social media will help your shop display in search engines results (search engines recognise that links to a website or online shop on social media have been generated by real people, so these links have a lot of ‘weight’);
+- Links to your EKM online shop on social media will help your shop display in search engine results (search engines recognise that links to a website or online shop on social media have been generated by real people, so these links have a lot of ‘weight’);

 - A strong social media presence can help you be found easily by customers on the same social media platform and using search engines;